murqhie/Windows-Game/README.md

 # PIS Projekt
-The game is a bullet hell game in the style of Windows XP.
+The game is a Bullet-Hell game in the style of Windows XP.
 The player starts the game via Internet Explorer and is then confronted with a multitude of viruses, bugs and glitches, and scammers that have gained access to the computer.
 The challenge is to protect the system from this